Learn more about facelift surgery Click here to learn about local facelift surgeons

 Thermage Results

 The skin tightens during the initial process and continues to tighten for three to six months afterward.
-The procedure also stimulates your body's healing process, which produces more natural collagen over time.
+The procedure also stimulates your body’s natural healing process, which produces more collagen over time.

 Best Candidates for Thermage